- Home

 DOWNLOAD: UVLC Constitution

-(Summary by the late Tony Yarbrough, former UVLC President.)
-The UVLC started after those working with the Nevada Legislature noticed members of the veterans’ community were divided on the issues and lacked credibility with the lawmakers.
-At times, we canceled out each other in our testimony causing lawmakers great confusion and indecision.
-A group of veterans began meeting to collaborate about issues and while this improved our process, many veterans organizations remained absent.
-So, we actively campaigned among ourselves to get every Veteran Service Organization and other nonprofits to come to the table to create a statewide veterans legislative group.
-It took a few years and lots of work to get us where we are today.
+Background: The UVLC started after veterans involved in legislative matters noticed the veteran community was divided on issues and lacked credibility with lawmakers.
+At times, the veteran community canceled out each other during testimony at legislative hearings, causing lawmakers great confusion and indecision.
+A group of veterans began meeting to collaborate about the issues at hand, and while this was a better process, many organizations were absent.
+Early organizers campaigned among themselves to get every Veteran Service Organization (VSOs) and other nonprofits that selflessly support veterans to come to the table to create a statewide veterans’ legislative group.
+It took a few years and lots of work to get the UVLC where it is today.

-We have a structured approach to getting these things done.
-The Nevada Legislature meets every two years for 120-days.
-When not in session, they are still working “interim” via committees and commissions.
-The issues we tackle come from many sources such as our own Veteran Organizations’ leadership and their members, NDVS, various lawmakers who need our military experience and help, among attendance at various local Congressional events, political events, State agencies who cannot lobby [for fiduciary reasons], law enforcement, etc., from almost anywhere.
-The UVLC then needs to conduct a reasonable review for accuracy and truth to vet each issue fully for a legislative remedy, if possible.
-Sometimes the answer may not be legislative, but administrative.
-The key is to find a solution, like any good service officer would do.
-We are very visible during the session, but almost invisible otherwise.
+How UVLC Operates: UVLC has a structured approach to getting these things done.
+The Nevada Legislature meets every two years for 120 days.
+When not in session, lawmakers are still working “interim” via committees and commissions.
+The issues the UVLC tackles come from many sources, including the leadership and members of veterans’ organizations, NDVS, as well as various lawmakers who need our military experience and help.
+Other examples of sources where issues surface include various local Congressional events, political events, State agencies (that cannot lobby for fiduciary reasons), law enforcement, and more.
+The UVLC then conducts a reasonable review of identified issues for accuracy and truth, vetting each issue fully for a legislative remedy, if possible.

-Among the biggest event we use to garner good information are the NDVS/UVLC Legislative Symposia held in Reno and Las Vegas in the spring of the off-session years.
-Then just prior to the beginning of the session, we then hold a NDVS/UVLC Legislative Summit again in Reno and Las Vegas to share the resulting progress of the symposia.
-There is a lot of data to sift through, vet, and prioritize by the state agencies, congressional staff [if federal], Legislative Council Bureau [LCB] on behalf of the lawmakers, and the UVLC, too.
+Among the biggest events used to identify and prioritize issues are the NDVS/UVLC Legislative Symposia held in Reno, Las Vegas, and other cities as scheduled.
+The symposia are held during the spring in the off-session years.
+Then, just before the beginning of the session, an NDVS/UVLC Legislative Summit is held in the north and south to share the resulting progress of the symposia.
+There is a lot of data to sift through, vet, and prioritize by the State agencies, Congressional staff [if federal], Legislative Council Bureau [LCB] on behalf of the lawmakers, and the UVLC, too.
+Sometimes an issue is so great that it may take several avenues before settling into a bill.

-Our involvement includes the Legislative Interim Committees and Commissions [ILC] meetings.
-These Interim meetings bring experts and reports from sources from both within and outside the State Nevada.
-Many of the ILC’s have legislative authority to introduce one or more Bill Draft Requests [BDR] to the legislature which may become a Bill.
-It’s our responsibility to be aware of its foundation for a legislative head start.
+Lastly, many of the ILC have legislative authority to introduce one or more Bill Draft Requests [BDR] to the legislature, which may become a bill.
+It is the UVLC’s responsibility to be aware of its foundation for a legislative head start.

-For anyone (veteran or advocate) who wishes to get involved, you may contact anyone one of the officers or board members list below:
+For anyone (veteran or advocate) who wishes to get involved, you can contact any one of the officers or board members listed below: